OverloadedTech/EmptyCharacterSource/README.md

 ### Other Modifications
 If you want to do other modifications please search the internet, unfortunately other modifications are very generic and i cannot provide documentation for all of them.

+# Custom Keystore

+Due to a recent update in the Google Play Console, Google introduced a very ~~useful~~ useless rule that require developers to [keep updating the apps with the latest Android SDK Available](https://support.google.com/googleplay/android-developer/answer/11926878?hl=en) or get a possible app termination
+So after version 2.1.3 the complete app will be signed with a .jks keystore after importing the AI2 APK in Android Studio.
+Keep in mind that this is not necessary for testing

 # Decompiled App

 You can use the decompiled app to make modifications from source.
 Keep in mind that this operation requires advanced knowledge and it is not recommended